 - Our Fellowship-Program supports and funds up to six Fellows from Germany and all over Europe every year.
 During a six-month period the Fellows are mentored by experts and develop new innovative educational formats on topics related to media, democracy and digitalization.
 The new workshops are then published and integrated into our Educational Network so that young people throughout Europe can benefit from these new initiatives.

 It is through this structure that our Educational Network reaches students in many different European countries and can adapt and localize its course formats.
 Multipliers in school and out-of-school education are also an important part of the project.
 They contribute to a process of mutual knowledge transfer as well as the development of educational materials and publications.

 Understanding Europe is a project of the Schwarzkopf Foundation Young Europe, funded by Stiftung Mercator.
-It is currently active in twelve European countries and is being implemented in cooperation with the European Youth Parliament (EYP) and Understanding Europe Germany e.
+It is currently active in fourteen European countries and is being implemented in cooperation with the European Youth Parliament (EYP) and Understanding Europe Germany e.
 V..
 Further information on funding and partners can be found here.